Siyad-Adan/Wikipedia-API-Revision-Compare-Gather-Store/README.md

 2. Execute  Wikipedia_Revision_Gather_Store.py file

-3. txt files of revision differences for each url input saved in same directory of List_of_https.txt and Wikipedia_Revision_Gather_Store.py directory
+3. csv file of revision differences for each url input saved in same directory of List_of_https.txt and Wikipedia_Revision_Gather_Store.py directory